discos/discos2class/README.md

 I-NEWPUT,  classdata/20160331-104808-7-15-w3oh_class/20160331-104808_w3oh_SCAN2_SEC3_LCP.d2c initialized
 ```

-We have invoked the discos2class command specifying the san geometry ("10on10off1cal")
+We have invoked the discos2class command specifying the scan configuration ("10on10off1cal")
-and the intpu and output data directories, from the command output we can see
+and the input and output data directories, from the command output we can see
-what files have been created.
+which files have been created.

-In the destination directory a new directory is created named exactly as the
+In the destination directory a new directory is created.
+It is named exactly as the
-source directory plus the **_class** suffix:
+source directory adding the **_class** suffix:

 ```bash
 $ ls classdata/
 20160331-104808-7-15-w3oh_class
 ```

-Inside the directory a new class file is created for each **SECTION**
+Inside the directory a new CLASS file is created for each **SECTION**
 **POLARIZATION** and **SCAN NUMBER** combination foud in the original files:

 ```bash